A Cost-Minimizing Algorithm for School Choice

 A {\bf matching mechanism} $\mathcal{M}: \mathfrak{P} \times \mathfrak{\Pi} \to \mathfrak{M}$ is a function that takes an ordered pair $(\textbf{P}, {\bf \Pi}) \in \mathfrak{P} \times \mathfrak{\Pi}$ of preferences and priorities and produces a matching.

 Let $\Pi_{s}$ be a priority structure for school $s$.
-We say that a matching $M$ {\bf violates the priority} of $i\in I$ for $s$ if there exist some $j\in I$ and $s^{\prime} \in S$ such that \begin{enumerate} \item $M_j=s$, $M_i = s^{\prime}$: $j$ gets assigned $s$ under $M$ and $i$ gets assigned $s^{\prime}$ under $M$. \item $s \succ_i s^{\prime}$: $i$ prefers attending $s$ over $s^{\prime}$; and \item $i \succ_s j$: $s$ prioritizes $i$ over $j$. \end{enumerate} We say that a matching $M$ is {\bf stable} if \begin{enumerate} \item $M$ does not violate any priorities. \item No student is matched to a lower-ranked school when a more preferred school is unfilled. \end{enumerate} A {\bf stable mechanism} is a matching mechanism that always produces stable matchings.

-A matching mechanism is \textbf{strategyproof} if there is no rational incentive for a student to misrepresent their preferences.
+We say that a matching $M$ {\bf violates the priority} of $i\in I$ for $s$ if there exist some $j\in I$ and $s^{\prime} \in S$ such that \begin{enumerate} \item $M_j=s$, $M_i = s^{\prime}$: $j$ gets assigned $s$ under $M$ and $i$ gets assigned $s^{\prime}$ under $M$. \item $s \succ_i s^{\prime}$: $i$ prefers attending $s$ over $s^{\prime}$; and \item $i \succ_s j$: $s$ prioritizes $i$ over $j$. \end{enumerate} We say that a matching $M$ is {\bf stable} if \begin{enumerate} \item $M$ does not violate any priorities. \item No student is matched to a lower-ranked school when a more preferred school is unfilled. \end{enumerate} A {\bf stable mechanism} is a mechanism that always produces stable matchings.
+A mechanism is \textbf{strategyproof} if no student can ever receive a more preferred school by submitting falsified, as opposed to truthful, preferences.

 In the above context, the goal of the school choice problem is to find a matching mechanism $\mathcal{M}$ which satisfies certain criteria.
-The standard criteria for evaluating the desirability of a given mechanism are stability, (Pareto) efficiency, and strategyproofness.